fury-r/ai-mcq-generator/README.md

 1. Launch the app in your browser (it will open automatically).
 2. Upload a file you want to generate a quiz from.
 3. The app will analyze the text and generate MCQs using the OpenAI model.
-4. You can view and attempt the generated quiz interactively.
+4. You can view the generated quiz.

 ## 🤝 Contributing